VariantSync/DiffDetective/README.md

 ### 2. Start the replication
 To execute the replication you can run the _execute_ script corresponding to your OS with `replication` as first argument.

-> The replication will at least require several hours and might require up to a few days depending on your system.
+> !
+The replication will at least require several hours and might require up to a few days depending on your system.
 > Therefore, we offer a short validation (5-10 minutes) which runs _DiffDetective_ on only four of the datasets.
 > You can run it by providing "validation" as argument instead of "replication" (i.e., ./execute.sh validation).
+> If you want to stop the replication, you can call the provided script for stopping the container.
+Note that you will have to restart the entire replication, if you stop it at any point.
+> #### Windows:
+> `.\stop-execution.bat`
+> #### Linux/Mac (bash):
+> `./stop-execution.sh`

 #### Windows:
 `.\execute.bat replication`